Alexander of Greece: World War I

 During World War I, Constantine I followed a formal policy of neutrality, yet he was openly benevolent towards Germany, which was fighting alongside Austria-Hungary, Bulgaria and the Ottoman Empire against the Triple Entente of Russia, France and Britain.
 Constantine was the brother-in-law of Kaiser Wilhelm II, and had also become something of a Germanophile following his military training in Prussia.
 His pro-German attitude provoked a split between the monarch and the prime minister, Eleftherios Venizelos, who wanted to support the Entente in the hope of expanding Greek territory to incorporate the Greek minorities in the Ottoman Empire and the Balkans.
 Protected by the countries of the Entente, particularly France, in 1916 Venizelos formed a parallel government to that of the king.

 Parts of Greece were occupied by the Allied Entente forces, but Constantine I refused to modify his policy and faced increasingly open opposition from the Entente and the Venizelists.
 In July 1916, an arson attack ravaged Tatoi Palace and the royal family barely escaped the flames; Alexander was not injured but his mother narrowly saved Princess Katherine by carrying her through the woods for more than 2 km.
 Among the palace personnel and firefighters who arrived to deal with the blaze, sixteen people were killed.

+From left to right: Lieutenant General George Milne (commander of the British Salonika Force) with King Alexander I of Greece and Lieutenant General Charles Briggs, GOC XVI Corps of the BSF, 1917.

 Finally on 10 June 1917, Charles Jonnart, the Entente's High Commissioner in Greece, ordered King Constantine to give up his power.
 On the threat of Entente forces landing in Piraeus, the king conceded and agreed to go into self-exile, though without officially abdicating his crown.
 The Allies, while determined to be rid of Constantine, did not wish to create a Greek republic, and sought to replace the king with another member of the royal family.
 Crown Prince George, who was the natural heir, was ruled out by the Allies because they thought him too pro-German, like his father.
 Instead, they considered installing Constantine's brother (and Alexander's uncle), Prince George, but he had tired of public life during his difficult tenure as High Commissioner of Crete between 1901 and 1905; above all, he sought to remain loyal to his brother, and categorically refused to take the throne.
 As a result, Constantine's second son, Prince Alexander, was chosen to become the new monarch.